kenminsoo/sRNAfrag/readme.md

 ## Interested in Collaborating?

+Note that development will occur in another repository soon to be uploaded.
+Development areas are marked by (DEVELOP FLAG) and will slowly be worked on.

 We welcome contributions to sRNAfrag!
 If you have a feature or improvement you'd like to add, here's how you can initiate a pull request on GitHub:

 1. **Fork the Repository**: Start by forking the sRNAfrag repository to your own GitHub account.